sinimariak/week-3-assessment-yellowpages/README.md

 ```

 <br>
-This will delete the user with the <id> from the list.
+This will delete the user with the ID from the list.
 Should the user is
 not found, a friendly error should be raised.
 Example:

 ```